guinuxbr/guinuxbr.com/content/posts/convert-ova-to-qcow2/index.en.md

 ---
-title: "Convert OVA to QCOW2"
+title: "CONVERT OVA TO QCOW2"
 subtitle: "Easy way to use in KVM"
 date: 2020-07-09T19:50:56-03:00
 draft: false